RuhulAminSharif/Machine-Learning/04_Feature_Engineering/Feature_Scaling/Standardization/README.md

 - **Impact of Outliers**: Outliers can distort standardization by affecting the mean and standard deviation, leading to a misleading representation of the data.
 - **Importance**: Crucial for algorithms sensitive to feature scale, improving model performance and convergence rates.
 - **Usage**: Suitable for distance-based algorithms, data with normal distribution, datasets with mixed feature ranges, and gradient descent optimization.

-By understanding and applying standardization appropriately, you can enhance the performance and reliability of your machine learning models.